 Stafford Loans are the major form of self-help aid for students.
 These are low interest loans that are repaid after you graduate, leave school, or drop below half-time enrollment.
 Subsidized loans are awarded on the basis of financial need.
 A student is not charged any interest on these loans before repayment begins.
 An unsubsidized loan is not need-based, but interest does begin to build from the time the loan is disbursed.
 Loan limits vary, so see the financial aid representative at each campus for more details and deadline dates.
 Student must complete loan counseling before receiving his/her first loan check.
 (This is called entrance loan counseling).
-At the end of the loan period, a student must complete loan counseling.
+At the end of the student's program or when the student becomes less than half-time, a student must complete loan counseling.
 (This is called exit loan counseling).